YSLja/parser/README.md

 Authors: Kyle King, Ja Aupart, Sam Vekovius, Benjamin Gutowski

 The ANTLR parser reads source code and produces a parse tree from the grammar defined in gParser.g4.
-The ASTBuilder.java visitor then walks that parse tree, converting each Context node into a corresponding Absyn node.
-28 visitor functions were implemented to cover all grammar rules including declarations, statements, and expressions.
+The ASTBuilder.java visitor then walks the parse tree, converting each context node into a corresponding Absyn node.
+28 visitor functions were implemented to cover all grammar rules.

 ---